-New research from the University of Maryland’s Robert H. Smith School of Business explores the tradeoffs of the “exploration vs. exploitation” dilemma and proposes a new approach for making decisions over time in situations where each choice influences the variables available for consideration in the future.
+New research from the University of Maryland’s Robert H. Smith School of Business explores the tradeoffs and proposes a new approach for making decisions over time in situations where each choice limits the options available for future consideration.

 “We must strike a balance between making decisions based solely on existing approximations, and making decisions with uncertain outcomes to learn about the problem,” says Ilya O. Ryzhov, co-author of the study in Operations Research.
 “Decisions that seem suboptimal based on past observations may actually be much better than we believe.”

 The reverse can also be true.
 Decisions that seem wise based on past observations might actually lead to disaster in real-world applications with shifting variables.